Thai Grilled Bananas with Coconut Caramel Sauce (Kluay Ping)

 • Use the nutrition card in this recipe as a guideline.

-• Bananas - Opt for Thai bananas that are just starting to ripen - firm enough to hold up on the grill, yet ripe enough to offer sweetness.
-If you can't find Thai bananas, you can use other types.
+• Bananas: Opt for Thai bananas that are just starting to ripen.
+They're firm enough to hold up on the grill, yet ripe enough to offer sweetness.
+If you can't find Thai bananas, you can use other types available to you.

 Calories: 323kcal | Carbohydrates: 44g | Protein: 1g | Fat: 18g | Saturated Fat: 14g | Polyunsaturated Fat: 0.3g | Monounsaturated Fat: 2g | Trans Fat: 0.2g | Cholesterol: 15mg | Sodium: 964mg | Potassium: 127mg | Sugar: 38g | Vitamin A: 175IU | Vitamin C: 1mg | Calcium: 13mg | Iron: 2mg